gx9702/UA-TypeRepository/Core/Part3/Services/VariableTypeNode/readme.md

 <!-- datatype -->
 ## VariableTypeNode
+Specifies the attributes which belong to variable type nodes.
 <!-- end of description -->
 The fields of the VariableTypeNode DataType are defined in the following table: